ArifEbrahim/natter/README.md

 rackup
 ```

-To view peeps, navigate to `localhost:9292/messages` in you r web browser.
+To view peeps, navigate to `localhost:9292/messages` in your web browser.

 #### To run tests: